The Importance of Facial Expressions in Public Speaking

 “You can hear a smile over the phone.”
 If you believe that – and most people do – then you believe that facial expressions change the voice.
 It may feel weird, but the benefits to the audience are too great to ignore.

 At a recent conference I spoke at, there was a photographer assigned to my breakout room.
 As I usually do when an event asks to photograph me, I sign the release under the condition I could have access to the pictures.
 As the photographer came in to introduce himself, I told him, “Get a picture of me without my eyebrow all funky.”
 He laughed and assured me that he was quite capable of doing that.
 After the session, he remarked, “You make it hard!”
-The attached collage shows he wasn’t lying.
+The collage of my facial expressions while I spoke shows he wasn’t lying.
 But these facial expressions — while I still don’t love them – are very different from how I used to present.

 Last year as I reviewed my year, I noticed a glaring problem.
 While I train others to improve themselves and ask every day for them to invest in their future, I was spending precious little time doing it myself.
 So I decided to make a commitment to change that.
 In addition to making a new commitment to reading and processing new information.
 I’m also attending a personal development workshop in Albany, NY in a few weeks.
 It’s based on the book Practice Perfect, a wonderful find with principles now woven into all our coaching exercises.
 It’s also the basis for some changes I’ve made in parenting, my own personal fitness plan, and how I get speakers to become their best.